manuIO/mainflux-doc/mkdocs/docs/index.md

 Docker composition that constitues Mainflux IoT infrastructure is defined in the [`docker-compose.yml`](https://github.com/Mainflux/mainflux/blob/master/docker-compose.yml).

-## Security
-For professional deployments Mainflux is usually combined with [Mainflux Authentication and Authorization Server](https://github.com/mainflux/mainflux-auth-server) which adds fine-grained security based on customizable API keys.

-Mainflux Auth Server also provides user accounts and device and application access control with simple customizable scheme based on scoped JWTs.

 ## Features
 An extensive (and incomplete) list of features includes: